Ggjorven/Horizon/README.md

 # Horizon

-**Horizon** is a rendering library written in C++20 using and Vulkan API.
-This project is in its very early stages.
+**Horizon** is a rendering library written in C++20 using the Vulkan API.
+The project was written to have near zero impact on Vulkan initialization and use.
+The project is very simple, but written to be easily expandable.

 ## Features